 For remote library services including online research databases, online books, and other writing assistance, please visit the School’s library page.
 You can also email the library directly at firstname.lastname@example.org.

 The Office of Students and Alumni is available to support students during this transition.
 We have compiled a list of available community and government resources for those experiencing loss of income/jobs due to the Coronavirus outbreak and response.
 This google document will continue to be updated as additional resources become available.

 We invite you to join us for 15 minutes of prayer at nine, noon, and three.
 Members of the OSA as well as the alumni community will take turns hosting these gatherings.
 All are welcome to join.
-Below is a Zoom link for each time slot; these are the same for every day.
-Hope to see you then!
+Zoom links for each time slot are sent in the Community Newsletter each week.